nuqleo/qemu-systemd/README.md

 -device virtio-net,netdev=net0,mac=00:01:02:03:04:05
 ```

-If the MAC addresses do not match, network connectivity will not work correctly.
+If the MAC addresses do not match, network traffic will not pass through the MACVTAP interface.

 ### Service startup order